Who Is This Credit Card Best For?

 Earning Points & Rewards

 Your first $300 of travel purchases annually with the Chase Sapphire Reserve card will be refunded in the form of a statement credit, essentially giving you an extra $300 of travel rewards each year.
 Once you meet that limit, you’ll earn 3 Ultimate Rewards points for each $1 spent on travel-related purchases, including some you might not expect, such as bus fares, highway tolls, and parking fees.
 Through March 2022 you'll also earn 10 points per $1 spent on Lyft rides.
 If you're a rideshare fan, this offer is a great way to stack up extra points.

-You’ll also earn 3 points per $1 spent on dining purchases, which makes it even easier to earn rewards with this card than with other premium travel cards.
+On an ongoing basis, you’ll also earn 3 points per $1 spent on dining purchases, which makes it even easier to earn rewards with this card than with other premium travel cards.
 All other purchases will earn 1 point per $1 spent.